pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     Refer to [Download TiDB installation package](https://pingcap.com/docs/stable/reference/tools/pd-control/#download-tidb-installation-package).

-2. Connect to the cluster:
+2. Download the client-side certificate:

-    First, download the client-side certificate, which is the client certificate you have created in Step 1.
-You can directly use it, or obtain it from the `${cluster_name}-cluster-client-secret` Kubernetes Secret object created before.
+    The client-side certificate is the client certificate you have created in [Generate certificates for components](#generate-certificates-for-components-of-the-tidb-cluster).
+You can directly use the certificate, or obtain it from the `${cluster_name}-cluster-client-secret` Kubernetes Secret object created before.

     {{< copyable "shell-regular" >}}